utf18/go-mux/README.md

-#### Sample Project for a gorilla/mux based go rest API with prometheus metrics enabled and soon more stuff like proper logging, more prometheus metrics and what not.
+#### Sample Project for a gorilla/mux based go rest API with prometheus metrics enabled and simple request logging.

 #### the main app is a sample golang application with a gorilla/mux based router.
 port 8080 is used and you can build it yourself with: